This post may contain affiliate links. Please see our disclosure policy.

-It’s finally here!
-My ALL TIME FAVORITE Korean street food is tteokbokki and I promise you this is the best recipe you will find on the internet.
-I love love LOVE spicy rice cakes and I am so excited to share the recipe I have been working on!
+My ALL TIME FAVORITE Korean street food is tteokbokki, and I promise you this is the best recipe you will find on the internet.
+I LOVE spicy rice cakes and I am so excited to share the recipe I have been working on!

 What is tteokbokki?

 Tteokbokki is a very well known street food in Korea that is especially popular with students.
-The traditional version is made with rice cakes, fish cake, and sometimes hard boiled eggs, all cooked and drenched in a delicious spicy sauce that can be slightly sweet.
+The traditional version is made with rice cakes, fish cake, and sometimes hard boiled eggs.
+They are all cooked and drenched in a delicious spicy sauce that can be slightly sweet.

-There are so many different kinds of tteokbokki now- you can add ramen noodles to them (cutely called ra-bokki), there are different versions of sauce like the new rose tteokbokki, and they often come in different types of combos that have dumplings, blood sausage, or tempura.
+There are so many different kinds of tteokbokki now.
+You can add ramen noodles to them (ra-bokki), or they can come in different combos that have dumplings, blood sausage, or tempura.
+There are also different versions of sauce, like the new rose tteokbokki.

 Ingredients:

-- Rice cake- I prefer to use freshly made rice cakes that are made by a rice cake business and sold at the Korean supermarket- they are usually right at the front where the cash registers are.
+- Rice cake- I prefer to use freshly made rice cakes.
+They are usually right at the front where the cash registers are in Korean supermarkets.
 The vacuum sealed packs in the refrigerated section are fine too, but don’t get the frozen ones unless it is your only option.
-I prefer the freshly made ones because they are usually available in the really thick pieces.
-This is just a preference for me- I LOVE the thicker rice cakes because they are really chewy, and the recipe I have developed is 100% inspired by Baek Jong Won’s famous Igane Tteokbokki stall in Busan.
-They use thick rice cakes!

 - Fish cake- you can use any shape fish cake you prefer.
 To keep it traditional, I am using the fish cake sheets and cutting them into triangles.

-- Anchovy stock- I learned this part from my mom!
-She also loves tteokbokki and would always start it off by boiling some anchovies.
-It adds umami, and in my opinion it is extremely necessary.
+- Anchovy stock- It adds umami, and in my opinion it is extremely necessary.

-- Sauce- the sauce is the most important element to this dish.
-I will go into more detail about the sauce later, but the ingredients are anchovy stock, extra spicy Korean pepper paste (gochujang), fine Korean pepper flakes (gochugaru), coarse Korean pepper flakes, soy sauce, light brown sugar, oligosaccharide, and a little msg (optional).
+- Sauce- anchovy stock, Korean pepper paste (gochujang), Korean pepper flakes (gochugaru), soy sauce, sugar, and a little msg (optional).

 - Hardboiled eggs- this is optional but highly recommended.
-Hardboiled eggs dipped in tteokbokki sauce is a serious game changer.
+Hardboiled eggs dipped in tteokbokki sauce is so delicious!
 It also adds at least 1 healthy element to this dish, since tteokbokki is generally regarded as junk food in Korea.

 About the sauce